angyatavanza/studio/README.md

 ## Overview

-This portfolio website is designed to present my professional background, project experience, and skills in a visually appealing and organized format.
+This Faq website is designed to present my professional background, project experience, and skills in a visually appealing and organized format.
 The website is structured with multiple sections, each highlighting a different aspect of my work and achievements.

 ## Features

 - **Hero Section**: A welcoming section introducing myself.
-- **Portfolio Section**: Highlights a selection of my most significant projects.
+- **Faq Section**: Highlights a selection of my most significant projects.
 - **Blog Section**: Displays insights and articles relevant to my field.
 - **About Section**: Provides background information about my professional journey.
 - **Recommendations Section**: Shows testimonials from people I have worked with.